kvarak/dnd/docs/_Classes/druid.md

 <div class="columnsthree">

 - #### Eyes
+    **Beholder Eyes**.
+Your eyes become abnormally large and bulbous, and have a faint glow.
+As an action, you can focus your gaze on a creature, and make a ranged weapon attack, as you create a bright beam from your eyes.
+On a hit, it takes 3d8 force damage, plus your Constitution modifier.

     **Umber Hulk Eyes**.
 While you manifest this supernatural aspect, you have advantage on Strength saving throws and ability checks.
 In addition, you may use casts the *confusion* spell at will.

 - #### Horns